Golden Heart: Track listing

+Weekly charts

 "Cannibals"

 "Cannibals" is the second single from the album.
 It is very similar in sound and structure to the Dire Straits hit single "Walk of Life", also written by Knopfler.
 "Cannibals" is taken from the album.
 "Tall Order Baby" and "What Have I Got to Do" are outtakes from the album.
 The song was the concert opener for the Kill to Get Crimson Tour in 2008.

 Track listing

 "Rüdiger"

 "Rüdiger" is the third and final single from the album.
 "Rüdiger" is taken from the album.
 Rudiger was used on the soundtrack for the film The Bandits.
 "My Claim to Fame", "Tall Order Baby", and "What Have I Got to Do" are outtakes from the album.

 Track listing

 Touring

 Knopfler supported the release of Golden Heart with the Golden Heart Tour of Europe, which started on 24 April 1996 in Galway, Ireland, and included 84 concerts in 66 cities, ending in Antibes, France, on 4 August 1996.
+One of the early shows was recorded on video and was released as a DVD titled A Night in London.
 The tour lineup included Mark Knopfler (guitar, vocals), Guy Fletcher (keyboards), Richard Bennett (guitar), Glenn Worf (bass), Chad Cromwell (drums) and Jim Cox (keyboards).
 This initial touring group later became known to Knopfler fans as the 96-ers.
 A preview performance with an expanded lineup of players was given on 15 April 1996 at the BBC Building in London.
 This show was recorded and later released on video as A Night in London.